foreignsasquatch/raylib-hx/README.md

 Installation
 -------------
 - Clone this repository
-- You also need the raylib source files in the format `lib -> raylib -> src`
+- You also need the raylib source files in the format `lib/raylib/src`
 - This repo can be used as a template
 -  To compile: `haxe -cp src -cpp your output dir -main Main`

 Example
 --------
-this is a basic example of the binding which creates a window
+This is a basic example of the binding which creates a window
 ```haxe
 import Raylib.*;
 import Raylib.Colors.*;